On the critical group of hinge graphs: Preliminaries

 Refer to Figure \ref{fig:div} for examples of hinge graphs.
 In the case of cycles with four vertices, which are taken as squares, these graphs are called \emph{book graphs} as their structure resembles that of several pages.

 In what follows, attaching another copy of the base shape to an existing graph with the same shared hinge will be referred to as \emph{adding a copy} of the base shape.
 In cases where spanning trees are counted, the deletion of an edge while retaining both vertices will be referred to as \emph{removing} an edge.
-Additionally, the number of spanning trees on $n$ base shapes is denoted $S(n)$.

-We will focus our attention on three distinct types of divisors on these graphs, which will be referred to as $\delta_{x,y}$, $\epsilon_{x,y}$, and $\eta_{x,y}$.
+We will focus our attention on three distinct types of divisors on these graphs, which will be referred to as $\delta_{x,y}$, $\epsilon_{x,y}$, and $\eta_{x,y}$, following the notation in \cite{GlassKaplan}.
 All three divisors have degree $0$, with zeroes assigned to all vertices except two, which are assigned a $1$ and $-1$.
 The difference between these divisors lies in the location of the vertices associated with nonzero values.
-The divisor \begin{itemize} \item $\delta_{x,y}$ consists of a $1$ and $-1$ on the shared pair of vertices, \item $\epsilon_{x,y}$ consists of a $1$ and $-1$ on a shared vertex and an adjacent vertex on a cycle, and \item $\eta_{x,y}$ consists of a $1$ and $-1$ on two vertices adjacent to the same shared vertex, but on different cycles. \end{itemize} We will enumerate the divisors for each base shape by $\epsilon_{x,y,i}$ and $\eta_{x,y,i}$.
+The divisor \begin{itemize} \topsep{.5em} \itemsep{.5em} \item $\delta_{x,y}$ consists of a $1$ and $-1$ on the shared pair of vertices, \item $\epsilon_{x,y}$ consists of a $1$ and $-1$ on a shared vertex and an adjacent vertex on a cycle, and \item $\eta_{x,y}$ consists of a $1$ and $-1$ on two vertices adjacent to the same shared vertex, but on different cycles. \end{itemize} When enumeration of these divisors is important, as in Lemma \ref{lemma:eta_basis} when choosing a minimal generating set of $\eta_{x,y}$'s or Theorem \ref{thm:diffepsilon} where the order of $\epsilon_{x,y}$ depends on the base shape chosen, we will denote the divisors for each base shape by $\epsilon_{x,y,i}$ and $\eta_{x,y,i}$.
 Examples of all three divisors can be seen in Figure \ref{fig:div}.
 As we shall see, the distinction of which vertex is assigned a positive or negative value is irrelevant.